-Component Description Component The IBM Storage Area Network (IBMSAN) driver; • Netware 5.1 with SP6 or earlier • NetWare 6.0 with SP2 or earlier Netware native failover driver and LSIMPE.cdm for Storage Manager 8.4 and later • NetWare 5.1 with SP7 or later • NetWare 6.0 with SP3 or later • NetWare 6.5 with SP1.1a and later Description For Netware 5.1 with SP6 or earlier or NetWare 6.0 with SP2 or earlier, use the IBM Storage Area Network (IBMSAN) driver to provide multipath I/O support to the storage controller.
-The IBMSAN driver is a custom device module (CDM) that is installed with the IBM DS4000 HBA driver.
-In case of a failure along the I/O path, the driver sends the I/O requests through the alternate path and auto-logical drive transfer (ADT) moves the logical drive within the DS4000 disk system controller or expansion un The controller ADT function must be enabled for multipath I/O support.
-To enable the ADT function, set the correct host type for the SMClient GUI defined fibre-channel HBA ports that are installed in the Novell Netware servers.
-Note: IBM currently does not support the IBMSAN as the preferred multipath driver in the Novell Netware operating system to a later service pack that includes the Novell Netware native multipath driver.
-For Netware 5.1 with SP7 and later, NetWare 6.0 with SP and later or NetWare 6.5 with SP1.1a and later, Novell Netware provides native multipath driver.
-In case of a failure along the I/O path, the driver sends the I/O requests through the alternate path and auto-logical drive transfer (ADT) moves the logical drive within the DS4000 Storage Subsystem or controller enclosure.
-ADT must be enabled when you use the native Novell Netware servers.
-To enable the ADT function, set the correct host type for the SMClient GUI defined fibre-channel HBA ports that are installed in the Novell Netware multipath driver for LUNs failover and failback.
-To enable the ADT function, set the correct host type for the SMClient GUI defined fibre-channel HBA ports that are installed in the Novell Netware servers.
-In addition, the LSIMPE.cdm, NWPA.NLM and MM.NLM files must also be installed.
-Always use the latest version the LSIMPE.cdm from ether the one provided with the IB DS4000 Storage Subsystem to the Novell Netware
+Component Description The IBM Storage Area Network (IBMSAN) driver; Netware 5.1 with SP6 or earlier NetWare 6.0 with SP2 or earlier Netware native failover driver and LSIMPE.cdm for Storage Manager 8.4 and later Netware 5.1 with SP7 or later NetWare 6.0 with SP3 or later NetWare 6.5 with SP1.1a and later For Netware 5.1 with SP6 or earlier or NetWare 6.0 with SP2 or earlier, use the IBM Storage Area Network (IBMSAN) driver to provide multipath I/O support to the storage controller.
+The IBMSAN driver is a custom devic module (CDM) that is installed with the IBM DS4000 HB driver.
+In case of a failure along the I/O path, the driver sends the I/O requests through the alternate path and auto-logical drive transfer (ADT) moves the logical drive within the DS4000 disk system controller or expansion us the controller ADT function must be enabled for multipa I/O support.
+To enable the ADT function, set the correct host type for the defined Fibre Channel HBA ports that a installed in the Novell Netware servers.
+You can do this the Storage Manager Subsystem Management window.
+(See "Host types" on page 18 for more information about host types.)
+Note: IBM currently does not support the IBMSAN as t preferred multipath driver in the Novell Netware operatin system environment.
+You should upgrade the operating system to a later service pack that includes the Novell Netware native multipath driver.
+For Netware 5.1 with SP7 and later, NetWare 6.0 with S and later or NetWare 6.5 with SP1.1a and later, Novell Netware provides native multipath support.
+The IBMSAN driver should not be installed if you are going to use the native Novell Netware multipath driver.
+In case of a failu along the I/O path, the driver sends the I/O requests through the alternate path and auto-logical drive transfer (ADT) moves the logical drive within the DS4000 Storag Subsystem or controller enclosure.
+ADT must be enable when you use the native Novell Netware multipath drive for LUNs failover and failback.
+To enable the ADT function, set the correct host type for the defined Fibre Channel HBA ports that are installed in the Novell Netware servers.
+You can do this in the Stora Manager Subsystem Management window.
+(See "Host types" on page 18 for more information about host types In addition, the LSIMPE.cdm, NWPA.NLM and MM.NLM files must also be installed.
+Always use the latest version the LSIMPE.cdm from either the one provided with the I DS4000 Fibre Channel HBA device driver or the one that part of the Novell Netware operating system distribution CD.
+The LSIMPE.cdm enables the Novell multipath failo driver to identify those logical drives that have been mapped from the DS4000 Storage Subsystem to the ho server.
+Please refer to the Fibre Channel HBA Netware driver readme file for more information on how to config LUN failover and failback.